United States Regiments & Batteries > New York > 82nd New York Infantry Regiment

 Battle of Gettysburg

-The Regiment brought 394 men to the field.
+The 82nd New York Infantry Regiment brought 394 men to the field.
 It lost 45 killed, 132 wounded, and 15 Missing.
 It was commanded by Lieutenant Colonel James Huston, who was killed on July 2nd.
-Lt.
-Colonel Huston had also been killed and Major Baird wounded, so Captain John Darrow then took command of the regiment.
+Major Baird had been wounded, so Captain John Darrow took command of the regiment.

 Captain J. C. Hoyt and Lieutenant J. H. McDonald were killed, and Captains Thomas Cummins, C. Murphy, George W. Ryerson and Lieutenants John Cransom, William Palmer, Burrell, Fowler, Shaws, Everson, McKee and Sloan were wounded, Everson having his leg amputated below the knee.

 On the evening of July 2nd, moved to the Emmittsburg Road to protect flank of the Third Corps.
 Fought there until out-flanked.
 Returning to this line the Regiment reformed under a galling fire; then advanced, driving the enemy before them; regained their former position, capturing the colors of the 48th Georgia.
 Among the killed was Colonel Huston commanding the regiment.